 Problem: The appliances aren’t ready to use when you are ready to use them.

 Imagine this scenario: You empty the dishwasher, but the plastic ware isn’t dry yet, so you leave it on the counter.
-And of course, you forget about it until later, when your partner walks into the kitchen to make a sandwich, but can’t because he or she has to clear the counter first.
+Of course you forget about it until later, when your partner walks into the kitchen to make a sandwich, but can’t because he or she has to clear the counter first.
 Instead of fessing up, you feign surprise and blame it on the kids.

-Don’t look so innocent, we’re all guilty of that one.
-It’s a legitimate problem with two obvious (and annoying) solutions: the extreme drying, non-eco-friendly setting on your dishwasher or a dedicated dishrack taking up precious real estate on your kitchen counter.
+Don’t look so innocent — we’re all guilty of this one.
+It’s a legitimate problem, with two obvious (and annoying) solutions: the extreme drying, non-eco-friendly setting on your dishwasher or a dedicated dishrack that takes up precious real estate on your kitchen counter.

 Problem: There aren’t not enough hours in the day to keep house.